His Big Bucket Trail is attracting attention from people all across Scotland.

 The journalist and author, George Rosie, was one of the multitude who marvelled at his work.
 He said: “The fact is that Dudley Watkins was a major figure whose sheer brilliance has never been properly recognised.

-“Whether you were right-wing or left-wing, an atheist or a devout church-goer, he had the great gift of being able to make you laugh.
+“He crossed all barriers, he transcended all boundaries and he had the great gift of being able to make you laugh.
 And he was incredibly prolific with it.”

 Just how prolific is almost breathtaking.
 There were illustrated versions of Treasure Island, Oliver Twist, Robinson Crusoe, King Solomon’s Mines and Kidnapped.